Earth Notes: Mass Loft Insulation Project in Norbiton, London (2012)Updated 2023-01-12.

 and those not ready to be sent off immediately:

-- 5 potential follow-ups; 2 that could be followed up quickly (the appropriate people weren't home) and 3 over a longer period (eg a month or so)
+- 5 potential follow-ups; 2 that could be followed up quickly (the appropriate people were not home) and 3 over a longer period (eg a month or so)

 - 9 that already believed that they had enough, eg 25cm, including at least one council tenant who'd done 10cm himself and was content with that

-- 6 "inapplicable" eg moving out or council tenants that we weren't engaging on this pilot
+- 6 "inapplicable" eg moving out or council tenants that we were not engaging on this pilot

 - 2 or 3 that were private tenants that would attempt to contact their landlords and pass on my details to see if they were interested